enotspe/fortinet-2-elasticsearch/README.md

 ## Engage

-Join our commuty on [Discord](https://discord.gg/9qn4enV)
+Join our community on [Discord](https://discord.gg/9qn4enV).
+Feel free to ask about anything on the channel.

-You are already saving a lot of money by using Fortinet+Elastic, so consider making a contribution to the project
+You are already saving a lot of money by using Fortinet+Elastic, so consider making a contribution to the project.
+(It is **NOT** a must for asking for help)

 [Paypal](paypal.me/fortidragon)